Harshit-Dhanwalkar/Lassajous_curve/README.md

 # Lissajous curves

+Lissajous curves, also known as Lissajous figures or Bowditch curves, are the graphs of a system of parametric equations: $$x = A sin(at + δ)$$ $$y = B sin(bt)$$

+Where:

+A and B are the amplitudes of the oscillations in the x and y directions, respectively. a and b are the frequencies of the oscillations in the x and y directions, respectively. δ is the phase shift between the x and y oscillations.
+These curves are used in physics, astronomy, and other fields to describe oscillatory phenomena.
+They are named after Jules Antoine Lissajous, a French physicist who studied them in the 19th century.

+The shape of a Lissajous curve is determined by the ratio of the frequencies a and b, and the phase shift δ.
+When a and b are integers, the curve will be closed, meaning it will repeat itself after a certain period.
+The number of intersections in the curve is equal to |a - b|, if a and b are coprime.

+## Code expaination
 This Python script generates Lissajous curves using the `numpy` and `matplotlib` libraries.
 Here's a breakdown of what the code does:

 1. The necessary libraries are imported.
 These include `numpy` for numerical operations, `matplotlib.pyplot` for plotting, and `matplotlib.animation` for creating animations.